 My name is Kendall Gilfillan.
-I'm a Nashville native currently pursuing a postgraduate research degree in Ancient Philosophy at King's College London.
+I'm a Nashville native currently living in Sydney, Australia following the completion of my postgraduate research degree in Ancient Philosophy at King's College London.
 I have also studied as an undergraduate student at Texas Christian University (TCU) and as a visiting student at St. Catherine's College of Oxford University.

 For fun, I love nothing more than traveling, meeting new people, making music, and taking photographs.